 In the realities of the current world, we at Lighttravelsfaster know that many of you are anxious to begin exploring again, with certain health & safety precautions in case of course.
 This is yet another reason we highly recommend Villa Riviera.
 With complete privacy from the outside world, you can choose to limit social interaction to solely your own party.
 Theoretically, you could arrive in Santa Teresa, get groceries and then never leave your villa for the rest of your stay.
 While we loved exploring the town and the beach, this is a key option for those wishing to practice greater social distancing or simply wanting total privacy and seclusion throughout their stay.
 Indeed, apart from the occasional sounds of others playing in their pools, we felt like we were the only people in the world while staying at Villa Riviera.
 What more can you ask for?

 Book your Stay at this Luxury Pool Villa in Santa Teresa Today!

 Villa Riviera can accommodate a total of 8 guests and can be rented for shorter or long term stays.
 But be warned – this chic luxury villa fills up fast, so make your reservations sooner rather than later.
 We will most definitely be back!

 So grab your special someone and savor the ambiance of a luxurious Costa Rican getaway.
 Villa Riviera is perfect for families, couples or friends.
 Whether you’re looking for total seclusion and privacy, family time or a celebration under the sun, Villa Riviera is the place to be.
 Visit https://www.villariviera-costarica.com/about/ to learn more!
-And check out my Instagram for additional information.
+For a full architectural and design tour of the Villa Riviera click here.
+And check out our Instagram for additional information.
 Pura Vida everyone!

 Disclosure: This is a sponsored post written by me, @lighttravelsfaster on behalf of the Villa Riviera Costa Rica.